Aditya2z/Shopify/README.md

 ## Features

 1. **User Authentication:**
-   - Shopify store owners can sign up for a new account.
+   - Shopify users can sign up for a new account.
    - Existing users can log in to their accounts.

 2. **Product Liking:**
-   - Store owners can like their favorite products.
+   - Users can like their favorite products.
    - Liked products are saved for future reference.

 3. **Shopping Cart:**
-   - Store owners can add products to the shopping cart.
+   - Users can add products to the shopping cart.
    - The shopping cart keeps track of selected items.

 ## Getting Started